minetest-whynot/whynot-game/mods/flora_ores/farming/README.md

 ### Changelog:

+- 1.40 - Added Mithril Scythe to quick harvest and replant crops on right-click.
 - 1.39 - Added Rice, Rye and Oats thanks to Ademants Grains mod.
-Added Jaffa Cake.
+Added Jaffa Cake and multigrain bread.
 - 1.38 - Pumpkin grows into block, use chopping board to cut into 4x slices, same with melon block, 2x2 slices makes a block, cocoa pods are no longer walkable
 - 1.37 - Added custom 'growth_check(pos, nodename) function for crop nodes to use (check cocoa.lua for example)
 - 1.36 - Added Beetroot, Beetroot Soup (6x beetroot, 1x bowl), fix register_plant() issue, add new recipes